 It was around 1965 that the truck stop became known as The Hollies – although it also acquired another name.
 In the late 1960s a memorable young lady, Lilly, started work in the cafe.
 She was fond of make-up, but the heat had a bad effect on it – it became shiny, and her face looked greasy.
 As a result, The Hollies acquired the nickname “Greasy Lil’s”, and it is still occasionally referred to as that.

 In 2002, The Hollies was named ‘Truck Stop of the Year’ by Truck and Driver magazine.
 A major refurbishment was undertaken between 2011–2013, and the business was rebranded as Road King.

-Today, parking is available for all kinds of vehicle, but Road King is best known as a truck stop.
+Today, parking is available for all kinds of vehicle including cars and motorbikes, but Road King is best known as a truck stop.
 There is space for all types of HGV, including abnormal and heavy loads, and even an area dedicated to refrigerated trailer parking.
 The parking area is highly secure, with a perimeter fence, CCTV, and security personnel on patrol.

 If you’ve visited The Hollies / Road King truck stop and would like to share your experience, or perhaps you have a good story involving “Greasy Lil’s” – please share it with us in the comments below.

 Positioned roughly in the middle of the England and less than an hour and a half’s drive away from the developing terminal in Seaforth we’ll be operating from soon, The New Hollies Road King Café makes a great location for breaks and HGV changeovers travelling North or South.